FStarLang/FStar/ulib/experimental/README.md

 distinguishes between interfaces files (`.fsti`) and implementation files (`.fst`).
 For each module name mentionned later, you can look to the corresponding implementation and/or interface file.

+The various pragmas introduced by `#` are used to pass certain options controlling the SMT encoding and the behavior of Z3.

 ## Auxiliary proofs shown in the paper

 You can find all the code presented in section 2 of the paper in the `MParIndex` module and check